Concatenated cat code[1]

 Description

 A concatenated code whose outer code is a cat code.
 In other words, a qubit code that can be thought of as a concatenation of an arbitrary inner code and another cat outer code.
-Most examples encode physical qubits of an inner stabilizer code into the two-component cat code.
+Most examples encode physical qubits of an inner stabilizer code into the two-component cat code in its cat-state basis.

 Protection